-- 2. To record the actions of individuals during calls for service or other contacts. - 3.
+- 1. To record probable cause/suspicious activity prior to activating the vehicle's emergency lights. - 2.
+To record the actions of individuals during calls for service or other contacts. - 3.
 To document crime scenes or other incidents where documentation of actions or events may be essential for court. - D. DVR equipment deactivation (Stop recording): - 1.
-DVR recording may be stopped when authorized by a Supervisor who determines that continued recording is not required to meet the objectives of the DVR program, or - DVR recordings may be stopped by an officer during non-enforcement activities with limited citizen interaction, such as; when protecting a crime scene or motor vehicle collision scene or waiting for a wrecker to impound a vehicle. - Officers may stop DVR recordings of a Traffic/Pedestrian stop only after contact with the citizen has ended. - 4.
-Officers may temporarily deactivate the Audio portion of DVR recordings from the wireless microphone only, by engaging the On/Off slide switch on the side of the wireless transmitter, under the following circumstances when no citizen contact is taking place: - To exchange NCIC/TCIC, DPS, or other law enforcement sensitive data either in person or via the police radio or MDC, - b.
+DVR recording may be stopped when authorized by a Supervisor who determines that continued recording is not required to meet the objectives of the DVR program, or - DVR recordings may be stopped by an officer during non-enforcement activities with limited citizen interaction, such as; when protecting a crime scene or motor vehicle collision scene or waiting for a wrecker to impound a vehicle. - 3.
+Officers may stop DVR recordings of a Traffic/Pedestrian stop only after contact with the citizen has ended. - 4.
+Officers may temporarily deactivate the Audio portion of DVR recordings from the wireless microphone only, by engaging the On/Off slide switch on the side of the wireless transmitter, under the following circumstances when no citizen contact is taking place: - a.
+To exchange NCIC/TCIC, DPS, or other law enforcement sensitive data either in person or via the police radio or MDC, - b.
 To facilitate the discussion of training issues or to discuss operational strategy, - c.
 To share information that is not subject to the Public Information Act, telephone numbers, or to exchange personal information (telephone number, home address, etc.) with another officer, and d.
-To discuss an issue with a supervisor or investigator. - 5.
-Officers will not deactivate DVR equipment (including the DVR wireless microphone or receiver) at any time during the recording of enforcement activity for which recording has begun. - 6.
-Once activated for any reason while a pursuit or assist officer is occurring in the division, the DVR will not be deactivated until the incident has been completed.
+To discuss an issue with a supervisor or investigator. - Officers will not deactivate DVR equipment (including the DVR wireless microphone or receiver) at any time during the recording of enforcement activity for which recording has begun. - Once activated for any reason while a pursuit or assist officer is occurring in the division, the DVR will not be deactivated until the incident has been completed.